 “SuperJTI was a career opportunity for me.
 I think if anyone is thinking about participating in the program, they should definitely do it.
 The skills you learn can be applied to a variety of jobs all over the country.” - Trainee

-Six SuperJTI projects were completed in 2012 and 2013 in the following locations:
+Eight SuperJTI projects have been completed since 2012 in the following locations:

 - Newark, New Jersey